 Here is a great infograph from RCM Alternatives showing the 100 largest Commodity Trading Advisors as of August, 2018.
 Note the size of the "Trend Following" contingency.

-And here is a nice interview with Jerry Parker from Chesapeake, arguably one of the most succesful Turtles.
+Here is a great interview with Jerry Parker from Chesapeake, arguably one of the most succesful Turtles.